Some Hints for Swifter Turn Times

-The appraisal profession is evolving continuously.
-Every year, it seems, appraisers are asked to supply more information or have steps added to their appraisal process.
-They do this additional work to guarantee their client receives the best data available.
-To keep up with the constantly changing requirements, R.M.
-Rose is always testing new tools and tweaking processes to increase efficiency so we can do more work for our customers.
-At R.M.
-Rose we know that time is important to everybody, so below are some items you can do to lower turn times whenever you order an appraisal from R.M.
+Appraising is an always changing profession.
+Often, it seems, appraisers are asked to provide additional information or have steps added to their process.
+All of this is to ensure their client gets the best information possible.
+To stay current with the continuously changing requirements, R.M.
+Rose is constantly acquiring new tools and improving processes in order to increase efficiency so we can do more work for you.
+Since R.M.
+Rose knows that time is important to everyone, here are some things you can do to reduce turn times whenever you order an appraisal with R.M.
 Rose.

-- By ordering online, you automatically get e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.
+- With online ordering, you receive automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
+We don't have to retype information from a fax, and you don't have to wonder whether the order was received.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to pass long with your assignment.
+Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-You're always welcome to call us at if you have any questions about your property or an appraisal we're working on for you, feel free to call us at
+If you have any questions about your property or an appraisal we're working on for you, feel free to call us at

-- Tell us up front of the property's distinct elements.
+- Let us know up front of the property's unique characteristics.

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how differing details add to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'd find out on our own anyway, and knowing them as soon as possible makes your report arrive faster.
+- Cookie-cutter houses are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we will find out on our own, knowing them early on makes your report arrive quicker.

-Hearing from you -- a person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point your clients to our website, where we have lots of pages of relevant information for homeowners and others describing the appraisal process for homeowners.
+Hearing it directly from you -- someone they have been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
+Our website has lots of pages of useful information about the appraisal process for homeowners.
 I encourage you to share it with your customers.
-They can even call us if they want to familiarize themselves with our staff and services.
-And tell them it benefits them to set the appointment as soon as possible!
+They can even call us if they want to familiarize themselves with the staff and our services.
+And tell them it benefits them to set the appointment promptly!

-- Why are you still playing phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
 It's never been easier to keep track of the status of your report.